 This work was developed with concepts from Information Retrieval and Data/Text Mining subjects.
 Specifically with concepts and techniques from Ontology Learning.

-The development of this work proposed four expected outcomes in Chapter 1 as follows: To develop a method to describe how to extract concepts and recognize relations between them from a set of documents with non-structured data, and to recognize useful new concepts and relations in order to update a domain ontology.
+The development of this work proposed four expected outcomes in Chapter 1 as follows: To develop a method to describe how to extract concepts and recognize relations between them, from a set data document corpus, and to recognize useful new concepts and relations in order to update a domain ontology.

 Briefly, the goal was to apply Data/Text Mining techniques to discover knowledge in source documents that could be useful to update a domain ontology.
-Knowledge, meant the discovery of new concepts or relations or the improvement of the relations between the concepts already in the domain ontology.
+Knowledge, meant the discovery of new concepts, relations or the improvement of the relations between the concepts already in the domain ontology.
 The initial resources were a set of documents and a domain ontology adopted from SEKS project (Figueiras, 2012) both from B&C domain.
 The documents were initially processed in the Rapidminer software tool.
 Rapidminer proved to be a good tool, as it also allowed to apply the algorithms FP-Growth to discover frequent patterns and Association Rules to discover the relations.
 The process created for the matching between the frequent items discovered in the documents and the keywords associated to the concepts from the domain ontology was the Frequent Itemset Matching (refer to chapter XX.XX).
 This process allowed to search through the ontology in order to verify if the frequent items discovered in the documents were associated to any concept inside the ontology, or if it originated new knowledge.

 With this Ontology Learning method it is possible to turn the domain ontology more up to date.
 Even with a small sample, this process provided some good results, as it discovered new concepts, and also provided some interesting relations between the concepts, although more tests should be done in order to improve its reliability.
 However, the initial goal was not completely fulfilled, as the method was supposed to be executed without the help of any human.
 And this method needs human interaction to evaluate the knowledge discovered through all the results.